Grupo Editorial Vid

 Grupo Editorial Vid (also known as Vid or Mundo Vid) was a Mexican comic, manga and books publisher.
 It was funded in the early 1940s as Editorial Argumentos (EDAR).

-Many of their books are sold from around 30 pesos for comics up to 60 Pesos for manga (approximately US$5–6).
-Both comics and manga are released monthly.
+Many of their books were sold from around 30 pesos for comics up to 60 pesos for manga (approximately US$5–6).
+Both comics and manga were released monthly.

 Comics

 In the mid 1990s, Vid started publishing Marvel Comics, DC Comics, and Image Comics, among others, as well as some independent titles.
 In 2005, when Televisa acquired the rights to publish Marvel titles they stopped selling it.